microstack-tech/parallax-whitepaper/README.md

    The protocol specification and economic model will be published publicly to invite community review and discussion.

 2. **Open-Source Code Release and Mainnet Launch:**
    After the whitepaper is published, the full Parallax client source code will be released.
-The mainnet will launch immediately after code release, with no premine, no privileged allocations, and no hidden mining period.
-The exact launch date will be announced on our [our official X account](https://x.com/prlxchain) and will take place two weeks after the lock-in announcement, ensuring all participants have equal time to prepare.
+The mainnet will launch after code release, with no premine, no privileged allocations, and no hidden mining period.
+The exact mainnet launch date will be announced on our [our official X account](https://x.com/prlxchain) and will take place at least two weeks after the lock-in announcement, ensuring all participants have equal time to prepare.

 3. **Genesis Block:**
    The genesis block will be minimal, with no pre-deployed contracts or special accounts.
 The first miner to solve a valid block will receive the standard block reward of 50 coins.